Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 Monte carlo: weather data format.
 NOAA.

+Weather data is available from [OpenWeatherMap](https://openweathermap.org/api).
+Current wind speed, direction and gust speed is available through their web API.
+Temperature, humidity, visibility and rain data is also available.
+The data is provided in JSON format.

 Confer with the other teams for the data formats, command formats, and endmessages range accuracy and tolerance just a function of the sensors on the rocket.